OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

 // - None of the solvers above are close to the state-of-the-art exact solvers.

 == Focus of this talk: Branching for CSP
+#timecounter(2)

+By the end of the talk, you will
+- Understand constraint satisfaction problems (CSP)
+- Understand the principle of branching
+- How branching is combined with tensor network methods to solve hard problems

-- Branching$(checkmark)$: contributes most of the SOTA exact exponential solvers for computational hard problems @Fomin2013.
+*Branching*$(checkmark)$: contributes most of the SOTA exact exponential solvers for computational hard problems @Fomin2013.

 #align(center, box(stroke: black, inset: 8pt)[
 Branching implements human wisdom for reasoning: *case by case*.